-The ideal balance sought for the 2005 NAEP is not necessarily the balance one would wish for curriculum or instruction in mathematics education.
+The ideal balance sought for NAEP is not necessarily the balance one would wish for curriculum or instruction in mathematics education.
 Balance here must be considered in the context of the constraints of an assessment such as NAEP.
 These constraints include the timed nature of the test and its paper-and-pencil format.
 Items of high complexity, for example, often take more time to complete.
 At the same time, some items of all three types are essential to assess the full range of students' mathematical achievement.
 Within that context, the ideal balance would be that half of the score on the assessment is based on items of moderate complexity, with the remainder of the score based equally on items of low and high complexity.
-This balance would apply for all three grade levels.